 Indonesia has a place in my heart forever.
 But the people made this trip extra special.
-Learn more about the traditional games of Indonesia as well as how to spend 3 days in gorgeous Raja Ampat.
-Check out all the posts by following #TripOfWonders and #WonderfulIndonesia.
+Learn how to play the traditional Indonesian games was so much fun.

 Many thanks to the Indonesia Ministry of Tourism for hosting me on what was truly a trip of wonders!